 Wow, has this guy got a story.
 Right here, call it ironic, coincidence, or one of those divine consistencies that look like loose ends until you know what they are, but he ended up being a martyr for the Christian faith just like the first one, Stephen, on whose feast he looked out.

-This was first via the Duke of Saxony and King of the Germans Henry the Fowler/Heinrich der Vogler.
+"King" actually Duke Wenceslaus had this position first via the Duke of Saxony and King of the Germans Henry the Fowler/Heinrich der Vogler.
 But then via his son Otto I, who was crowned Holy Roman Emperor on 2 February 962 by Pope, aka bishop of Rome, John XII -- who, btw, then turned on Otto.
 So Otto went back to Rome and had a layman elected pope instead as Leo VII -- Otto being used to naming bishops and abbots.
 Then, when John staged a comeback but died and left Benedict V on the papal throne, Otto went back to Rome yet again to get rid of Benedict and make them promise to quit electing popes without the Emperor's (his) OK!
-There's some hermeneutic of continuity for ya, to paraphrase another Pope Benedict, XVI.
+There's some hermeneutic of continuity for ya, to paraphrase another Pope Benedict, XVI; apostolic succession in action.
 Otto was the first clear Holy Roman Emperor since Charlemagne (Carolus Magnus, Charles the Great, Karl der Grosse), who was crowned by the bishop of Rome Leo III on Christmas in 800 the first Imperator Augustus in the West since the Fall of Rome on 4 September 476 .

 The irony, coincidence, or divine consistency continues to our time.
 This man Vaclav who in his own time was killed for selling out to the Germans and their power and new religion is now the patron saint of the Czech Republic, which in 2000 established his feast day of 28 September as Czech Statehood Day, a national holiday.